Made in: England

-On display: Discoveries, Level 1, National Museum of Scotland.
+On display: Discoveries gallery, Level 1, National Museum of Scotland.

 Did you know?
 Sir David Baird appears in Bernard Cornwell’s novel about the Seringapatam assault, Sharpe’s Tiger.